Rocket Power: Other projects

 Other projects related to Rocket Power and developed under the aegis of Klasky-Csupo and/or Nickelodeon have included Rocket Power: Beach Bandits, and Maximum Rocket Power Live: The Battle for Madtown Park, a live-action extreme-sports dramatic arena play that briefly toured the U.S. Midwest in the spring of 2002 before being canceled over low ticket sales (it had originally been scheduled to tour about 40 cities across the U.S. all the way into fall).

 In 2002, Nickelodeon also aired the Maximum Rocket Power Games, an extreme-sports competition inspired by the series which pits three teams consisting of professional athletes competing alongside aspiring youth athletes in a series of events.
 The special was co-hosted by professional skateboarder Andy Macdonald.

 Video games

-Several video games based on the series were released on the PlayStation, PlayStation 2, GameCube, Game Boy Color, Game Boy Advance and PC throughout the years, including Rocket Power: Team Rocket Rescue, Rocket Power: Beach Bandits, Rocket Power Gettin' Air, Rocket Power: Dream Scheme, Rocket Power: Zero Gravity Zone and Rocket Power: Extreme Arcade Games.
+Several video games based on the series were released on the PlayStation, PlayStation 2, GameCube, Game Boy Color, Game Boy Advance and PC throughout the years, including Rocket Power Gettin' Air (2001), Rocket Power: Team Rocket Rescue (2001), Rocket Power: Extreme Arcade Games (2001), Rocket Power: Dream Scheme (2001), Rocket Power: Beach Bandits (2002) and Rocket Power: Zero Gravity Zone (2003).

 Soundtrack

-The soundtrack album to Rocket Power was released on February 6, 2002.
+The soundtrack album to Rocket Power was released on February 5, 2002.
 It is officially the soundtrack to the television film Rocket Power: Race Across New Zealand.